BrentGrammer/PROGNOTES/GoLang/Go.md

 - One of the heuristics to determine if it should look for a local package vs an external module package is the presence of dot in the import path.
 If the import starts with github.com, it is considered a module. ??
 - Prefix imports of local packages using the string you chose with `go mod init {thisstring}`: `github.com/myname/path/mylocalpackage`
+- see path to import internal packages from using `cat go.mod`

 ### Mod file